OpenMeshLab/MeshXL/README.md

 ## 🏃 Intro MeshXL

 **MeshXL** is a family of generative pre-trained foundation models for 3D mesh generation.
 With the Neural Coordinate Field representation, the generation of unstructured 3D mesh data can be seaminglessly addressed by modern LLM methods.

-The polygon mesh representation of 3D data exhibits great flexibility, fast rendering speed, and storage efficiency, which is widely preferred in various applications.
-However, given its unstructured graph representation, the direct generation of high-fidelity 3D meshes is challenging.
-Fortunately, with a pre-defined ordering strategy, 3D meshes can be represented as sequences, and the generation process can be seamlessly treated as an auto-regressive problem.
 In this paper, we validate the **Neur**al **C**oordinate **F**ield (NeurCF), an explicit coordinate representation with implicit neural embeddings, is a simple-yet-effective representation for large-scale sequential mesh modeling.
-After that, we present **MeshXL**, a family of generative pre-trained auto-regressive models, which addresses the process of 3D mesh generation with modern large language model approaches.
-Extensive experiments show that MeshXL is able to generate high-quality 3D meshes, and can also serve as foundation models for various down-stream applications.

 <img width="1194" alt="pipeline" src="./assets/images/pipeline.png">